-Vehicle Overview The GX 460 is Lexus' midsize truck-based SUV.
+The seven-seat GX 460 is Lexus' midsize truck-based SUV.
 The luxury vehicle features a V-8 engine, and it competes against models like the Land Rover LR4 and Mercedes-Benz M-Class.

-Exterior The GX 460 has a tall stance.
-The GX has smooth body sides accented by large front and rear fender flares, and its face has an uncanny resemblance to Subaru's Outback wagon, thanks to similar headlights.
+Exterior The GX 460 has a tall stance, and its body sides are accented by large front and rear fender flares.
+Its face has an uncanny resemblance to Subaru's Outback wagon, thanks to similar headlights.
 Exterior features include:

 Rear window can be opened independently of the gate

-Interior Seven-passenger seating in three rows is standard.
+Interior Seven-person seating in three rows is standard.
 The second-row bench seat can slide forward and backward for optimal legroom, and the seat's backrest also reclines.
 When more cargo room is needed, the standard power-folding third row folds flat with the floor.
-There are a few minor interior trim changes for 2011.

 The cabin features a symmetrical dashboard design with a large center control panel finished in silver-colored trim.
 Interior features include: